Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2022-06-05-qubits-vs-bits.md

 Hi 👋 !
 Thank you for completing my short tutorial on Qubits.
 I'm Maria, a university undergraduate working in the Quantum Networking field.
 As part of my degree I joined Cisco, where I have been contributing to their internal R&D Quantum incubation team for the past year.
 My work focuses on quantum networking protocol design and simulations, and I am now actively trying to use my newly learned skills to contribute in the Quantum open source software community!
 In an effort to do this I am creating simple tutorials such as this one that help non-technical individuals start their quantum journey.
 If you want to see what I'm up to, feel free to follow my career on Linkedin: https://www.linkedin.com/in/maria-gragera-garces/

-## Author
-Maria Gragera Garces, Intern at Cisco & Student at the University of Bath, [Linkedin](https://www.linkedin.com/in/maria-gragera-garces/)